 The Animal and Plant Health Inspection Service (APHIS) is a USDA Agency with a mission to protect and promote U.S. agricultural health, regulating genetically engineered organisms, administering the Animal Welfare Act and carrying out wildlife damage management activities.
 APHIS is on the job 24 hours a day, 7 days a week working to defend America's animal and plant resources from agricultural pests and diseases.

 To be considered for RAP and Ag Discovery you must apply to each program separately.
-The deadline for this program is March 6th , 2015
+The deadline for the Ag Discovery program is March 20th, 2015

 Apply online for Ag Discovery at: www.aphis.usda.gov/agdiscovery